 - Three references from science instructors and/or employers.

 - A valid Clinical Immunohematology Scientist Trainee License issued by the California Department of Health Services/Laboratory Field Services prior to the start of the program.
 The online application for CLS trainee licenses is available on the CHSLFS website.

 - Commit to training for 40 hours per week for 52 weeks as outlined in the training schedule.

-Selected applicants will be invited for an onsite panel interview.
+Selected applicants will be invited for a panel interview.

 Department of Pathology & Laboratory Medicine